sapcc/networking-ccloud/doc/source/architecture/switch-config.rst

 * **First port AZa**: Additional segment for L2 trunk EVPN<->Legacy in AZa is added.
 * **First port AZb**: Additional segment for L2 trunk EVPN<->Legacy in AZb is added.
-* **First port AZc**: Additional segment for L2 trunk EVPN<->Legacy in AZa OR AZb is added (determined by driver configuration) BGW segment in AZc and AZa OR AZb is added.
+* **First port AZc**: Additional segment for L2 trunk EVPN<->Legacy in AZa AND AZb is added, BGW segment in AZc and AZa and AZb is added.
-* **Second port AZX**: Additional BGW segment in AZX and ALL AZs already having ports is added, additional segment for L2 trunk in AZX is added.
+* **Second port AZX**: Additional BGW segment in AZX and ALL AZs already having ports is added, additional segment for L2 trunk in AZX is added if not already present.

 *********
 Subnet